taskrabbit/react-native-zendesk-chat/README.md

 ## VERSIONS

-For RN version higher than 0.30 use version 0.1.x.
+For RN version higher than 0.30 use version >= 0.1.x

 For RN version lower than 0.30 use version 0.0.2.

+Since version 0.2.0 `department` is set to `ZDCPreChatDataRequiredEditable`.

 ## Known issues